 A v bottom pattern consists of several consolidation candlesticks that form a v pattern.
 This pattern looks like the cup and handle pattern without the handle.
 And the shape is a v instead of a u.
 Watch if price can move to the top of the v then breakout, hold, then continue upwards.

 These patterns are known as reversal patterns.
 This pattern gets their name because of the shape that they form on stock charts.
-This pattern is pretty common on all time frames.
-Watch our video above to learn more.
+It is pretty common on all time frames.
 You could think it’s a cup and handle pattern but the bottom is too sharp.
-The cup and handle forms a U whereas these bottoms have moves sharp enough to form the V.
+The cup and handle forms a U whereas these bottoms have moved sharp enough to form a V.

 The beginning of V consolidation patterns and the end of the V pattern are pretty level.
 This forms a pretty strong resistance level.
 This level must be broken for the stock to continue up.

 The bottom of the pattern is a strong support level.
 Once the stock touches that level it usually shoots back up.

 V patterns can be inside other patterns.
 Cup and handle patterns are very similar looking to the V. While the cup and handle has the more rounded bottom forming the U, it still means the same thing.